pritpalcodes/pritpalcodes.github.io/content/projects/asdf.md

 title = 'InsightsiQ - Data-Driven Assistant for E-Commerce Sellers' date = 2024-06-01T01:29:35+05:30
 draft = false
-tags = ["Data analytics","Data visualization","E-commerce","Python","MongoDB","NodeJS"]
+tags = ["Data visualization","Business Analytics"]
 +++
 ---
-# InsightsiQ - Data-Driven Assistant for E-Commerce Sellers

 ## Overview

 **InsightsiQ** is a powerful, data-driven assistant designed to empower e-commerce sellers with actionable insights.
 By simplifying complex data into a comprehensive dashboard, InsightsiQ helps sellers make informed decisions, boost sales, and contribute to the overall growth of the e-commerce platform.